contour-terminal/contour/docs/input-modes.md

 - `i[`, `a[` - square bracket enclosed string
 - `iw`, `aw` - regular word
 - `iW`, `aW` - space delimited word

+### Opening local files and URLs

+Contour currently only supports OSC-8 hyperlinks as well as explicitly opening selected text.

+In normal mode, you can open links by moving the cursor onto a resource (URL or local file) and then press `oiW` (open in (space sperated) word) or use any of the other supported text objects to denote what to open.

+You may as well type `oo` to open the URL under the current line.
+This works if no other information is on this current line, while spaces are trimmed left and right of the given URL in this line.